seh-GAH-toh/Pumpkin-Website/docs/plugin-dev/example-plugin/join-event.md

 Individual event handlers are just structs which implement the `EventHandler<T>` trait (where T is a specific event implementation).

 ### What are blocking events?
-The Pumpkin Plugin Event System differentiates between two types of evetns: blocking and non-blocking.
+The Pumpkin Plugin Event System differentiates between two types of events: blocking and non-blocking.
 Each have their benefits:
 #### Blocking events
 ```diff
 + Can modify the event (like editing the join message)